 Certain techniques and styles of playing will demand different attributes from your strings and can impact which gauge you should choose.

-- Good choice for rock, folk, country, and blues style playing with a lighter attack (plucking)
+- Are a good choice for rock, folk, country and blues styles playing with a lighter attack (plucking).

-- Good choice for bluegrass and genres that require tuning down
+- Are a good choice for bluegrass and genres that require tuning down.

-- Good choice for rock, country, and blues style playing with a harder attack
+- Are a good choice for rock, country, and blues style playing with a harder attack.

 What sound are you going for?